nixlim/zetmem/docs/components/mcp-server.md

 ## Overview

-The MCP (Model Context Protocol) server in A-MEM is a JSON-RPC 2.0 compliant server that exposes memory management functionality through standardized tools.
+The MCP (Model Context Protocol) server in ZetMem is a JSON-RPC 2.0 compliant server that exposes memory management functionality through standardized tools.
 It serves as the primary interface for AI models to interact with the Adaptive Memory System.

 ## Architecture